openmodelingfoundation/openmodelingfoundation.github.io/content/en/governance/working-groups.md

 The Early Career Scholars (ECSWG) helps the Open Modeling Foundation to support student and early career development.
 The ECSWG is open to any student enrolled in an institution of higher learning (e.g., college or university) or early career scholar (recent graduate).
 The ECSWG provides input to the Executive Committee.
-The ECS can organize student-focused programs, manuscripts, and events, assisted by the Administrative Coordinator and other OMF WG's as appropriate.
+The ECSWG can organize student-focused programs, manuscripts, and events, assisted by the Administrative Coordinator and other OMF WG's as appropriate.

 ### Additional Working Groups